osiota/osiota-app-rest-api/README.md

 ## Configuration: rest-api

 This application starts a seperate HTTP server to provide a REST api.
-With this REST api it is possible get the current state a node or to call a RPC function.
+With this REST api it is possible get the current state of a node or to call a RPC function.
 As REST (without extention) does not provide the publish subscribe pattern, we recommend to **not** use this application.
 You could use multiple instances of osiota and connect them with WebSocket connections instead.

 See [OpenAPI definition](OPENAPI.md)